 Now you’re ready to smudge your home.

-- Move clockwise around your house, starting at your front door.
+- Move around your house, starting at your front door.
 Gently wave the smoke into your air, focusing especially on the corners of each room, as they’re said to accumulate the most stagnant energy.
-The entire time, envision the smoke clearing negative energy, waving the smudge wand up and down as the smoke fills the area.
+The entire time, visualise the smoke clearing negative energy, waving the smudge wand up and down as the smoke fills the area.

 - Don’t forget about closed spaces, like closets and cabinets – open their doors and carefully smudge the inside too.
 Be sure to smudge all rooms, including your shed, laundry etc. When you reach each doorway, ask that the room be sealed and protected from this point on while you smudge the outline of the doorway, passing through it to keep any more energy from passing while you conduct the clearing.

 - Move directly into the next room following either the floor layout along the walls.
 Remember to pass the wand over the edges of each window and door as you continue through each room of the house or workspace.
 In order for the smudging ceremony to be most effective, the smoke needs to cover every room, closet, door, vent, and window.
 The idea is to walk to each entrance, clearing every room so that you’re pushing all the negative energy out toward the front entrance.
 Since you want all of the negative energy to leave your home, think of it as trying to direct a fly outside your door.

 - Once you’ve smudged your whole house, allow the herb bundle to burn out.
 You may want to bury the remaining smudge in your garden, as a sign of completing the ritual.

 Other times when smudging might be of assistance: